SAP/cloud-security-services-integration-library/samples/java-security-usage/README.md

 ```

 ## Configure the deployment.yml
-Replace the placeholders for image repository in deployment.yml with the one created in the previous step.
+In deployment.yml replace the image repository placeholder `<YOUR IMAGE REPOSITORY>` with the one created in the previous step.

 ## Deploy the application
 Deploy the application using [kubectl cli](https://kubernetes.io/docs/reference/kubectl/)